Jan-Soho/P5-1-Neighborhood-Map-Project/src/README.md

 ------------------------------------
 * Grunt watch plugin is used to automatically minify CSS and JS files saved in the dist folder.
 * Images have been optimized and resized using an online tool (kraken.io) and Photoshop, not with grunt, as I get better results with the two.
-* style.css and google font code merged and inlined in index.html from build folder.
+* style.css and google font code merged and inlined in index.html from dist folder.

 Library's and plugin's
 ------------------------------------